juji-io/datalevin/doc/query.md

 As mentioned, we take advantage of the opportunities to push selection predicates down to index scan in order to minimize unnecessary intermediate results.
-This is achieved during query rewrites using magic sets [11].
+This is achieved by query rewrites using magic sets [11].
+Magic rewrite is considered as part of the cost-based planning [12].

 ### Query graph simplification